 - 1,319 census tracts that have been re-designated until January 2018.

 All current HUBZone designated areas can be found by downloading this document: HUBZone Designations – effective 01.01.2015

 Please note that these new changes have not been incorporated into SBA’s interactive HUBZone map yet.
 SBA says it will make another announcement about revisions to the map when it is updated.

 For more information about the HUBZone program, please see: https://www.sba.gov/content/understanding-hubzone-program

 Ever wonder who’s winning federal contracts in Georgia?

 Wouldn’t this information be helpful if you are looking for subcontracting prospects?
 Or when you’re trying to figure out who your competitors are?
 Or when considering who might be a good partner on an upcoming bid proposal?

-Winners of federal contracts earlier this year may be found at the links below:
+A month-by-month breakdown of winners of federal contracts throughout 2014 may be found at the links below:

 - FEDERAL CONTRACT AWARDS IN GEORGIA – OCT.
 2014

 - FEDERAL CONTRACT AWARDS IN GEORGIA – SEPTEMBER 2014